-Emissions from agricultural equipment are a significant source of air pollution, especially in the San Joaquin Valley (SJV), and reducing these emissions is necessary to meet federal ozone and particulate matter (PM) air quality standards.
+Agricultural equipment are a source of air pollution and reducing these emissions is necessary to meet federal ozone and particulate matter (PM) air quality standards.
 Additionally, the agricultural industry is often one of the first to experience the impacts of climate change and is a critical component for addressing greenhouse gas emissions and climate impacts.
-CARB's incentive programs and regulations are already reducing emissions from a wide variety of diesel engines, including trucks, buses, construction equipment, and fixed commercial generators and pumps.
-However, to meet federal air quality standards and California's climate change goals, a continuing transition to the cleanest technologies is necessary.
+Most farms are also surrounded by disadvantaged and low-income communities and employ many of the residents living in these communities.